MicroCoulomb/MicroEngineering/README.md

-## MicroEngineering
+## MicroPrelegal
-A platform for drafting paralegal documents.
+A platform for drafting prelegal documents.

 ## Status
 This project is currently in progress and is expected to be completed within a week.